-Causal relationship between adiposity and heart failure, and elevated liver enzymesJune 25th, 2013 in Diseases, Conditions, Syndromes /
+Causal relationship between adiposity and heart failure, and elevated liver enzymesJune 25, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 New evidence supports a causal relationship between adiposity and heart failure, and between adiposity and increased liver enzymes, according to a study published this week in PLOS Medicine.
 The study, conducted by Inga Prokopenko, Erik Ingelsson, and colleagues from the ENGAGE (European Network for Genetic and Genomic Epidemiology) Consortium, also provides additional support for several previously shown causal associations such as those between adiposity and type 2 diabetes, metabolic syndrome, dyslipidemia, and hypertension.